 The common positive wire should be connected to either of the (+) terminals.
-All of the (+) terminals are connected together inside the DMX6dim-500.
+All of the (+) terminals are connected together inside the DMX6dim.
 The two (+) terminals make it easy to connect two RGB light sources, each with their own common positive wire.

-Dimming happens on the grey negative (-) terminals.
-The red wire should be connected to the grey (-) terminal for DimA.
-Green should be connected to the grey (-) terminal for DimB.
-Blue connects to the grey (-) terminal for DimC.
+Dimming happens on the negative (-) terminals.
+The red wire should be connected to the negative (-) terminal under DimA.
+Green should be connected to the negative (-) terminal under DimB.
+Blue connects to the negative (-) terminal under DimC.
 Amber to DimD.
 Tungsten (warm white) to DimE.
 Daylight (cool white) to DimF.

-If using two RGB fixtures or LED devices, connect the first one to DimA, B, and C, and connect the second to DimD.
-E. and F.
+If using two RGB fixtures or LED devices, connect the first one to DimA, B, and C, and connect the second to DimD, E, and F.